 Finding value golf in Phoenix, Scottsdale during the peak season

 During the peak winter golf season between January and April, fewer golf destinations in the world are more expensive than in Phoenix-Scottsdale.
 Golfers in wintry northern climates are willing to pay big bucks for sun-splashed emerald fairways that meanders through scenic Sonoran Desert terrain.
 Many of the top courses in the Valley of the Sun are part of five-star luxury resort properties like Boulders Resort and The Phoenician.
-But there are ways to save money and experience value golf…even during the peak season.
+But there are ways to save money and experience value golf in Phoenix…even during the peak season.

 For starters, stay away from the epicenter of Scottsdale.
 Generally speaking, the courses in Scottsdale and North Scottsdale are the most coveted and expensive.
 Yes, the scenery is incredible at courses like Troon North and Boulders, but virtually all of them are over $100 and many of them over $200 and even $300 for a round.
 Old Town Scottsdale and theses luxury resorts nearby are where most of the tourists stay, and these properties’ reputations are rock-solid over decades of delivering a phenomenal experience, so it’s a simple matter of supply and demand.